akshatgurbuxani/chatbot/README.md

 ```
 Replace `'your-openai-api-key'` and `'your-langchain-api-key'` with your actual API keys.

-This application runs well for python verisons > 3.8, up til version specified in 'python_version.txt'
+This application runs well for python versions> 3.8, up to the version specified in 'python_version.txt'

 ## Step 3: Run the Chatbot Application
 Start the chatbot by running the following command: